THE DREAMER PROJECT

 Useful for individuals.

-Living with less stress and more generosity.
+Living with less stress and more openness.

 Useful for organizations.